Overdrive & Distortion Pedals

 About Overdrive & Distortion Pedals

-We refer to the amount of overdrive something has as ‘gain’.
+You'll usually see the amount of overdrive something has referred to as ‘gain’.
 Overdrive and distortion is pretty much the same effect, except distortion is higher gain than overdrive.
-This means it is suited to hard rock, punk, and metal.
-Famous distortion pedals include the Boss DS1 - as played by Kurt Cobain and Steve Vai - and the ProCo Rat - rocked by Blur’s Graham Coxon and The police’s Andy Summers.
+This means it is suited to classic rock, hard rock, punk, and metal.
+Famous distortion pedals include the Boss DS1 - as played by Kurt Cobain and Steve Vai - and the ProCo Rat - rocked by Blur’s Graham Coxon and The Police’s Andy Summers.

 Why Should I Choose an Overdrive or Distortion Pedal?